Enitoni/pulseshitter/README.md

 ## caveats

 - you need a bot in a server to use it
-- linux audio sources are very inconsistent so it's not guaranteed it will reconnect properly, or even show a meaningful name, but you can always just select the app you wan to stream again
+- linux audio sources are very inconsistent so it's not guaranteed it will reconnect properly, or even show a meaningful name, but you can always just select the app you want to stream again

 ## usage